 Too much democracy or too little?

 What about the argument that “hyperdemocratization” is at the heart of the problems facing liberal democracy in the West today?
 This argument has as little merit as the former one.
-In Europe and the United States dissatisfaction with liberal democracy and a willingness to vote for populist parties is a consequence not of too much democracy but too little—of citizens viewing democratic elites and institutions as out of touch and unresponsive to their needs.
+In Europe and the United States dissatisfaction with liberal democracy and a willingness to vote for populist parties is a consequence not of too much democracy but of too little—of citizens viewing democratic elites and institutions as out of touch and unresponsive to their needs.
 A 2017 Pew survey found that a mere 28 percent of Americans thought the future of the next generation would be better.
 Another 2015 survey found that only 19 percent believed that the government was being run “for the benefit of all,” and a 2016 study showed that both Democrats and Republicans viewed the other party as “immoral” or “threatening.”
 (Similar declines characterize European electorates—studies have shown that there is a clear correlation between lack of trust in political institutions and populist voting.)